-This antiwar drama "There Grows a Green Pine in the Woods" from director Antun Vrdoljak, filmed on the 30th anniversary of the build-up of Partisan resistance, is a very good film although it's more or less just a copy of his previous, excellent movie "When You Hear the Bells": even the two main actors from that previous film, Ivica Vidović and Boris Dvornik, are once again starring in the story and practically reprising their roles.
-The story is rich with fresh gags that are creating a subversive irony during the state of the World War II - already in the opening shots the two heroes humorously fall from a carriage from too fast driving, capture a bunch of Ustasha soldiers, take their clothes off and send them home in their underpants (one of them refuses to strip in front of a female Partisan soldier, saying: "Should we take our cloths in front of a lady?", on which she replies to him: "Just go ahead, you're not even half a man!") while one soldiers carries a photo of his cow with him!
-Already classic is the genius sequence where Dikan is forcing a soldier to dig his own grave, preceding a similar one in the famous "Saving Private Ryan" filmed almost 30 years later, creating multi layered characters in he midst of chaotic era, and despite the fact that the action sequences are naive and too casual, it's hard to resist the raw charm of this spontaneous movie as a whole.
+This antiwar drama "There Grows a Green Pine in the Woods" from director Antun Vrdoljak, filmed on the 30th anniversary of the build-up of Partisan resistance, is a great, refreshingly realistic (and comical) Partisan film and even surpasses his previous effort, "When You Hear the Bells": even the two main actors from that previous film, Ivica Vidović and Boris Dvornik, are once again starring in the story and practically reprising their roles.
+The story is rich with fresh gags that are creating a subversive irony during the state of the World War II: already in the opening shots, the two heroes humorously fall from a carriage from too fast driving, and Ivan laments to Dikan for his rush ("Do we have to die before we even get to our platoon?"), capture a bunch of Croatian Home Guards soldiers, take their clothes off and send them home in their underpants (one of them refuses to strip in front of a female Partisan soldier, saying: "Should we take our clothes in front of a lady?", upon which she replies to him: "Just go ahead, you're not even half a man!"), while one soldiers in the fortress carries a photo of his cow.
+Already classic is the genius sequence where Dikan is forcing a soldier to dig his own grave, preceding a similar one in the famous "Saving Private Ryan" filmed almost 30 years later, creating multilayered characters in he midst of chaotic era, and despite the fact that the action sequences are naive and too casual, it is hard to resist the raw charm of this spontaneous movie as a whole, since there is no empty walk.
+Likewise, Dikan's final words ("It seems like yesterday that I was a child.
+It seems like yesterday that I had kids.
+How life simply passes by, damn it.") are unforgettable.

 No comments: